-The City of Madison has entered into a development agreement with Gorman & Company, INC. The agreement guarantees that Gorman & Company, INC shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
-The guarantee obligation shall terminate when the city has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$4,959,322.
+The City of Madison has entered into a development agreement with Gorman & Company, Inc. The agreement guarantees that Gorman & Company, Inc shall pay the difference between the guaranteed tax increment and the tax increment actually levied.
+The guarantee obligation shall terminate when the City of Madison has collected from the tax increment generated from the District or been paid under this agreement the full amount of the project costs of not less than \$4,959,322.